New Multi-region uptime checks and custom-domain status pages

 Core promise One reliability workflow

 Keep Datadog, ThousandEyes, or SolarWinds when you need deep telemetry.
-Use ServiceAlert when you need dependency-aware uptime, customer communication, and cert lifecycle without stitching together four point tools.
+Use ServiceAlert when you need dependency-aware uptime, customer communication, incident response, and basic SSL monitoring without stitching together point tools.

 01